 Has an election been made?: form of an election

-No particular form is provided for a IHTA84/S142 (2) election, which may be made in any form indicating an intention that IHTA84/S142 (1) should apply to the instrument.
-In particular, a declaration to that effect incorporated in the variation itself is quite acceptable.
+No particular form was provided for an IHTA84/S142 (2) election It could be made in any form indicating an intention that IHTA84/S142 (1) should apply to the instrument.
+In particular, a declaration to that effect incorporated in the variation itself was quite acceptable.
 The published guidelines at IHTM35021 say that the notice should ideally refer to the appropriate statutory provisions.

-However it is also sufficient if, in appropriate words, there is an agreement - an election - that clearly states that, for IHT purposes, the person(s) making the instrument wish the variation to apply as if it had been made by the deceased.
-If there is any doubt that the election is not made specifically for IHT purposes refer to the TG.
+However it was also sufficient if, in appropriate words, there was an agreement - an election - that clearly stated that, for IHT purposes, the person(s) making the instrument wished the variation to apply as if it had been made by the deceased.
+If there is any doubt that the election was not made specifically for IHT purposes refer to Technical.

-Occasionally the election (included in the recitals to the deed and believed to have been abstracted from a book of legal precedents) takes a form that could be regarded as no more than a statement of intention to elect.
-Taken in conjunction with the covering letter, however, this may amount to an election.
-You should refer any such case, with a brief statement of the facts, to TG immediately a claim is made that such a statement of intention amounts to an election.
+Occasionally the election (included in the recitals to the deed and believed to have been abstracted from a book of legal precedents) took a form that could be regarded as no more than a statement of intention to elect.
+Taken in conjunction with the covering letter, however, this may have amounted to an election.
+You should refer any such case, with a brief statement of the facts, to Technical if a claim is made that such a statement of intention amounted to an election.